What is type 1 diabetes screening?

 Autoantibody

 If the test finds 1 autoantibody, you or your loved one are at a higher risk for developing type 1 diabetes.
-You can talk to your doctor about:
+Talk to your doctor about:

 2+